 Procedures All surgery procedures must be approved by the local ethics committees on animal welfare (e.g., IACUC).

+Added: Ehud Vinepinsky: Demonstrating the procedure will be Tal Zoor-Novoplansky – lab technician.

+Added shot: INTERVIEW: Named author says the statement above in an interview-style shot while looking slightly off-camera.

+Added shot: Lab technician working with a microscope and the looks at the camera.

 Section - Protocol